corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 Otherwise, upgrade your installed copy in the usual way.

 Additionally, you’ll need to add [https://repo.gradle.org/gradle/libs-releases](https://repo.gradle.org/gradle/libs-releases) as a repository to your project, to pick up the
 **gradle-api-tooling** dependency.
-You do this by adding the following to the repositories in your Gradle file:
+To do this, add the following to the repositories in your Gradle file:

 ```groovy
 maven { url 'https://repo.gradle.org/gradle/libs-releases' }